Morgul/omega-models/Readme.md

 a lot of documentation, and while a lot of the system is unit tested, it needs some real-world testing.
 If you're feeling adventurous, go for it.
 Otherwise, hold off until it's got a few more versions under it's belt.

+### Missing Features

+These are the big ticket items still missing:

+* Automatic IDs - If you don't specify `key: true` in any field, then we should create an AutoID field called `id` for you.
+* `AutoID` field - Currently, this is nebulous; I think we can get away without having special logic in omega models proper; but the backends will need to implement this.
+* `AutoInc` field - No logic in omega-models for this, currently.
+Not sure if the logic belongs here, or in the backend.
+* `Reference` field - Currently just stores whatever you shove in it.
+Needs to support storing `$key` instead.

 ## Backends

 Currently, the only backends that exist are the two built into Omega Models itself.
 Those are: